 The Logitech MX Keys is an extremely versatile wireless keyboard.
 It can be used via Bluetooth or its proprietary unifying receiver, which allows you to pair several compatible Logitech accessories to the same USB dongle.
 This keyboard also allows you to pair to three devices and switch easily via three buttons next to the function keys, which is handy.

 The Logitech MX Keys has minimal extra features.
 There are media buttons along the top of the keyboard, but they double as the function keys by pressing the 'fn' key.
 On the upside, you can reprogram all the media keys to do a wide range of actions, as well as open any program or file on your PC, as well as set a second programmable layer that can be accessed by pressing fn+esc, though unfortunately, they can't be set as macros.
 This keyboard is also compatible with Logitech's Flow software which allows you to copy and paste files from one PC to another using the same keyboard, even if they use different operating systems.
+If you want a near-identical keyboard that has a unique creative input dial that can be programmed to undertake different tasks, check out the Logitech Craft.

 As is common with scissor switches, this keyboard's keys have a low actuation point that requires minimal force to actuate.
 The keys do have a bit more travel than similar keyboards, like the Apple Magic Keyboard.